flexera-public/rightlink_scripts/README.md

 RightLink Scripts
 =================

-RightScripts for RightScale's RightLink10 (aka RightLinkLite) agent used in the Base ServerTemplate and beyond.
+RightScripts for RightScale's RightLink10 agent used in the Base ServerTemplate and beyond.

-This repository contains the collection of RightScrits used in ServerTemplates that go with the new RightLink10 agent.
-The scripts for the base ServerTemplate are in the `rightlink` subdirectory.
+This repository contains the collection of RightScripts used in ServerTemplates that go with the new RightLink10 agent.
+The scripts for the base Linux ServerTemplate are in the `rll` subdirectory.

 How it Works
 ------------